rzc0d3r/ESET-KeyGen/wiki/KeyGenerator.md

   ESET-KeyGen_v1.4.4.0_win64.exe --chrome --business-key --custom-email-api
   ```
   > File name is unique for each version!
 Do not copy the above command.
 This is an example!

-  > It is also recommended to use hi2in email api to generate such accounts.
-So if you are unable to generate this account, try different variations of the email APIs!

   2. Then in the console you'll see *"Enter an email address you have access to"* and you'll need to enter a real existing email address that you can read incoming emails to.
 I suggest using a temporary email for this, such as [TempMail](https://temp-mail.org)
   > Then the algorithm will continue as in the first method